quimortiz/dynoplan/README.md

 Dependencies:

-fcl (we use   )
+fcl (0.7)
 yaml-cpp
 Eigen 3
-Crocoddyl (we use 1.8)
+Crocoddyl (1.8)
+OMPL (1.6)

+Yes, you need OMPL 1.6 for planners RRT + TO and  SST  .
 You will need OMPL 1.6 -- we recommend to install OMPL in a local directory with -DCMAKE_INSTALL_PREFIX, and use -DCMAKE_PREFIX_PATH here

 ## Motion Primitives

+You will find a small set of motion primitives for each system in  [dynobench[(https://github.com/quimortiz/dynobench).
+I you want more primitives, e.g. to run our planner, use wget ...

 ## Benchmark